 Most of the respondents from the Voquent community answered A: Online Platforms.
 This comes as no surprise considering that more and more of our interactions and transactions are digital.
 The internet makes it easier to connect with potential clients.

-Besides online platforms, production companies and creative agencies also provide new opportunities for many of the voice actors.
+Besides online platforms, production companies and creative agencies also provide new voice actors opportunities.

 Production companies & creative agencies.
 Make good connections with those places!